Transfer of IP rights in Spain

 1. How may a patent be assigned (by law and/or transaction) and is it required to record the assignment in the national patent register to become effective?

-A patent can be assigned by an administrative or judicial decision, by means of an agreement (either by a means of a specific assignment agreement or within a M&A transaction) or by law (succession, execution).
+A patent can be assigned either by law or transaction (by a means of a specific assignment agreement or within a M&A transaction).

-Recording the assignment is not required for its effectiveness (please see answer to Q3 below).
+Recording the assignment before the Spanish Patents and Trademarks Office (“SPTO”) is not required for its effectiveness, but it is recommended to do so (see Q3 below).

 2. Which formalities must be met to record a patent assignment?
 Which supporting documents are required?